-COW Library : Apple Final Cut Pro X Debates : Kylee Peña : Confessions of an NAB Virgin
+COW Library : Creative Community Conversations (was FCPX Debates) : Kylee Peña : Confessions of an NAB Virgin

 ~ "Ohcrapohcrapohcrap, there he is, ohcrapohcrap, I should go say hi, I need to say thanks, I've learned so much, crap he looks busy, chll out keep walking NO GO BACK ok walk straight crapcrapcrap what if you sound stupid or -- ok just look at this camera instead oh what a nice cam-ohcrap I'm going to regret this either way, may as well go for the gold.
 BE COOL BE COOL.
 How did I even get here?"

 Well, that's an interesting question.
 And the answer is by plane, from balmy Indianapolis to freezing cold Las Vegas, early on a Saturday morning.

 CONFESSION #1: I love storytelling.
 In fact, I just used a storytelling technique to yank you into my story!
 Ain't I clever?

 So I'm in the back of a cab, heading to the Riviera Hotel for my first NAB Show.
 Explaining to the cabbie that I am in fact old enough to be in Vegas alone, I am an editor, I've wanted to be an editor since I was 14.
 Explaining why I haven't moved to LA yet, the challenges of post production, trying to get her to not take me through the tunnel.
 Too late.
 A $40 fare and my life story later, I'm dropped off at the nondescript sorta-front-doors of the hotel.
 I can't complain.
 My employer sent me to NAB to attend the Post Production World conference for some additional learning.
 For that, I am extremely thankful.